OuincheWinch/Challenge-Rank/README.md

+## ⚖️ Disclaimer

+This is an **unofficial**, community-created extension and is **not** affiliated with, endorsed by, or connected to Civitai in any way.

+**Civitai™** is a trademark of its respective owners.
+This tool is provided "as is" without warranty of any kind.

 # Challenge Rank 🏆

 A Chrome extension that enhances [Civitai Challenges](https://civitai.com/challenges) by automatically finding and ranking images based on their CivBot score.
 It provides a non-destructive "Top 20" overlay to verify the current leaders without altering the page layout.